 What do you get when you sign up for these services?
 Here’s what’s included:

 - Credential Assembly Service Fee: As part of your LSAT cost, you’ll need to pay for LSAC’s Credential Assembly Service (CAS).
 Applying to most law schools in the United States—including all law schools approved by the American Bar Association—requires a CAS account.
 This service summarizes your transcripts, creates a law school report, processes your letters of recommendation, and processes your application for ABA-approved schools.
 You should plan on signing up for CAS eventually if you intend to apply to law school.
-If you qualify for a fee waiver, CAS will be free.
+If you qualify for a fee waiver, CAS will be free (for either tier).

 Additional LSAT Fees (2021)